 My name is Hans Weevers and I’m a lover of bright-vibrant-colours.
 I’m not educated in art-history and I’m not a painter.
 I’m just very much interested in art-history and painting, especially the period 1860-1914.
 I like to question some of the general opinions on Impressionism and impressionist artists.
-In this way I like to stimulate an ongoing debate on Impressionism instead of repeating all those general opinions.
+In this way I like to stimulate an ongoing debate on Impressionism instead of repeating the general opinions.
 And I acknowledge that in this debate I’m just an amateur.
 One of the foundations of my knowledge is a close observance of the pictures.

 If you want to react on this website or contact me for another reason my email-address is: firstname.lastname@example.org .

 Used sources and references:

 For the general references (=R) to sources used in the pages see.
 For the references to internet pages (=iR) see.
-For additional references (=aR) used for the partaking artists see at the bottom of the main page on that artist.
+For additional references (=aR) used for the partaking artists and other items see at the bottom of the main page on that artist / item.
 Because of limited resources and limited acces to specialised libraries many of my sources are quite old.
 I assume that the pictures I used are Public Domain (see).
 I also assume that it is legal to use different sources when they are referred to properly.
 I try to do this with my own system (see above) to maintain the readability of this website.
 I try to render my sources as good as possible and in this way I like to honour these writers and providers of pictures.
 If I do it in an improper or unauthorized way, please let me know.
 For my email-address see above.